 Market research summary

-A strategic plan one-pager not only helps stakeholders easily digest your goals—it also serves as an accountability measure.
-It prevents people from leaving your presentation and immediately forgetting what your objectives are and how you plan to achieve them.
+A strategic plan one-pager helps stakeholders digest your goals and doubles as an accountability tool.
+It prevents people from leaving your presentation and immediately forgetting your objectives.
+Include:

 Goals